About our Company

 The tour schedules reflect John's respect for client's interests: ample time is given to exploring each site, to eating and drinking well, and to meeting local people.
 The itineraries are designed to prevent excessive driving between sites, and emphasis is on comfort-and-culture rather than rush-rush-see-everything schedules.
 These features distinguish our tours from much of the competition, as reflected in dozens of positive testimonials from John's tour participants over the years.
 Today, we are offering a variety of different itineraries, with slight changes every year to reflect changing conditions with roads, hotels, and other infrastructure.
 In the future, the business looks to expand by offering even more unique itineraries.
 John personally vets all of the locations in advance of designing the itineraries and assigning suitable guides and specialists to each group tour.

 * * * * *

 John Graham holds a PhD in historical musicology from Princeton University, where his dissertation became the first major international study of the audio and written sources for Georgian liturgical chant.
 Graham has started several successful choirs in the United States, and has also brought several Georgian professional choirs on tour to the United States.
-He has lectured at numerous conferences around the globe, and recently held a one-year fellowship at the Yale Institute of Sacred Music where he was also appointed as a lecturer in the Yale Music Department.
+He has lectured at numerous conferences around the globe, and in 2016 held a one-year fellowship at the Yale Institute of Sacred Music where he was also appointed as a lecturer in the Yale Music Department.
 He continues to publish on topics related to Georgian folk and sacred music.
 For more on Graham's academic record and publications, see here.